gchure/phd/_site/docs/src/chapter_07/section_06_IND_inference.md

 percentiles of the fold-change values drawn for the 1000 simulations is shown in the top panel of @Fig:ind_prior_predictive (B).

-It can be seen that in the absence of inducer, the fold-change values are close to zero and are with distributed about the leakiness value due to $\sigma$.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;It can be seen that in the absence of inducer, the fold-change values are close to zero and are with distributed about the leakiness value due to $\sigma$.
 This is in contrast to the data sets generated when
 $\Delta\varepsilon_{AI}$ is permitted to vary along with $K_A$ and